GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Method

 \subsection{Windowing}

-Stage one segments continuous audio into fixed-length, overlapping windows—a standard approach for sequential data in deep neural networks \cite{28}.
-The raw waveform, sampled at \(250\)~Hz, is divided into 16,384-sample segments (65.536~seconds), balancing temporal resolution with the likelihood of capturing multiple complete vocalizations \cite{57}.
+Stage one segments continuous audio into fixed-length, overlapping windows, a standard approach for sequential data in deep neural networks \cite{McCallum2018}.
+The raw waveform, sampled at \(250\)~Hz, is divided into 16,384-sample segments (65.536~seconds), balancing temporal resolution with the likelihood of capturing multiple complete vocalizations \cite{Rasmussen2024}.

 We apply a sliding window with 50\% overlap, defined as \(w = 2 \times h\), where \(w\) is the window size and \(h\) is the hop size.
 This overlap mitigates boundary effects by ensuring calls spanning segment edges appear fully in at least one window, while improving the balance between positive and negative samples.
-The total number of windows generated from an audio file of length \(s\) samples is:
+The total number of windows generated from an audio file of length \(s\) samples is: \( N = \left\lfloor \frac{s - h}{h} \right\rfloor, \)where the floor operation discards any truncated final segment, and \(s-h\) accounts for the 50\% overlap.